peterjah/massa-core-docker/README.md

 ```
 #### Available options:

- - `DYNIP`: Set with "0" if you host under static public IP or "1" if you host under dynimic public IP to enable update IP feature
+ - `DYNIP`: Set to "1" if you host under dynamic public IP.
+Disabled by default.
  - `WALLETPWD`: Password used to encrypt wallet yaml file.
  - `WALLET_PRIVATE_KEY`: Optional.
 Private key to import
  - `NODE_MAX_RAM`: The app node will auto restart if RAM usage goes over this % threshold.
 Default to 99%.